JNet: performance

 This page reports benchmark results for the core JNet interop primitives: JVM method invocation from .NET and JVM→.NET callback latency.
 All benchmarks run on GitHub Actions runners and are repeated automatically on each release across supported .NET and JDK versions.

-Results are reported for three JCOBridge versions — 2.6.6, 2.6.7+, and 2.6.9 — and two runtime combinations.
+Results are reported for three JCOBridge versions — 2.6.6, 2.6.7+, and 2.6.9 — across two runtime combinations.
 See JCOBridge release notes for details.

 Note